LaWebcapsule/orbits/pages/transaction.md

 # Transaction documentation

-Transaction is a way to chain actions.
+Transaction is a way to chain Actions.
 The syntax is similar to how a promise work.
-A transaction is also a specific type of `Action`, so you can chain transactions in other transactions.
+A Transaction is also a specific type of `Action`, so you can chain Transactions in other Transactions.

-# Write a transaction
+# Write a Transaction

-A transaction keep an init function like an action.
+A Transaction keeps an init function like an Action.
-A transaction has a define method where you can write your flow of actions.
+A Transaction has a define method where you can write your flow of Actions.

 ```typescript
 export class MyTransaction extends Transaction{